COVID-19 and the operation of Chambers: important information for our clients and contacts

-In view of the Government’s announcement that non-essential contact and travel should be avoided, we are taking various steps – to reduce risks to our clients, contacts, barristers and staff while ensuring the efficient operation of Chambers – as follows:
+During the Covid-19 pandemic, we are taking various steps – to reduce risks to our clients, contacts, barristers and staff while ensuring the efficient operation of Chambers – as follows:

 - We will have full access to our system and emails will be dealt with as usual.
 Calls to Chambers will be forwarded to the relevant mobiles, but if – wherever possible – you could email rather than telephone us, it would greatly help us in maintaining the swift and effective service we would always want to give you.

 - We understand that you may well want to have a conversation but if you email us first – if possible with brief details of your enquiry – we will call you back promptly.
 If you do not have the email address of the person you wish to communicate with, please use firstname.lastname@example.org.

 - We will be liaising as necessary to arrange for conferences to be conducted by either telephone or video.

 - We are also asking that material is provided digitally rather than in hard copy format.
 If you have to provide papers in hard copy please email us and we will be in touch to discuss a solution.

 Members of Chambers have produced a number of blog posts and articles on issues arising from Coronavirus in our practice areas: these are available here.

 In these unprecedented times our barristers are available as usual for remote access hearings, mediations, RTMs and meetings.
 As a result of the many emergency medical treatment applications which we have conducted by telephone with out-of-hours judges over numerous years, we are well placed to advise as to whether any particular hearing or other process should be conducted remotely, bearing in mind the interests of the client as well as other relevant factors in each case.